Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Configure your function

-Next, you'll need to set environment variable in your function app from earlier, containing the reference to the Azure Digital Twins instance you've created.
-If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)) your settings will already be configured, otherwise review both the setting up of the sample function app as well as assigning permissions to the function app.
+Next, you'll need to set environment variableS in your function app from earlier, containing the reference to the Azure Digital Twins instance you've created.
+If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)) your settings will already be configured.
+Otherwise, review both the setting up of the sample function app as well as assigning permissions to the function app.

-You will need the following value from when you set up your instance.
-If you need to gather this value again, use the link below to the corresponding section in the setup article for finding them in the [Azure portal](https://portal.azure.com).
+You will need the Azure Digital Twins instance **_host name_** from when you set up your instance.
+If you need to gather this value again, use [these instructions](how-to-set-up-instance-portal.md#verify-success-and-collect-important-values) in the setup article for finding them in the [Azure portal](https://portal.azure.com).
-* Azure Digital Twins instance **_host name_** ([find in portal](../articles/digital-twins/how-to-set-up-instance-portal.md#verify-success-and-collect-important-values))

 ```azurecli-interactive
 az functionapp config appsettings set --settings "ADT_SERVICE_URL=https://<Azure Digital Twins instance _host name_>" -g <resource group> -n <your App Service (function app) name>
 ```

-Additionally review the section 'Assign permissions to the function app' in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end#assign-permissions-to-the-function-app)) for configuring Function app permissions and role assignment with Managed Identity.
+Additionally, review the section *Assign permissions to the function app* in the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end#assign-permissions-to-the-function-app)) for configuring function app permissions, and role assignment with Managed Identity.

 <!--
 * Azure AD app registration **_Application (client) ID_** ([find in portal](../articles/digital-twins/how-to-set-up-instance-portal.md#collect-important-values))